 Wheels made of high quality polyurethane (also seen as PU) generally offer a smoother and quicker ride too.

 A safe scooter - safety is should be a top factor for anybody buying a scooter for a child.
 However, if safety is a major concern there are extra features to look out for.
 Look for a footplate which is close to the ground making it easier to get on and off and there's less room to fall.
 Make sure that the scooter is the right size.
 The handlebars should come up to about waist height, this means that it is easier to control.
-A smaller footplate is another features which means that it's easy for a child to control the ride.
+A smaller footplate is another feature which makes it easy for a small child to control the ride.
 Look for a foot brake that is easy to use and make sure they know how to use it.
-Also don't forget helmets, knee and elbow pads and little ones can wear bright clothes and reflective jackets so they can be easily seen by cars and other pedestrians.
+Don't forget helmets, knee and elbow pads.
+Little ones can wear bright clothes and reflective jackets so they can be easily seen by cars and other pedestrians.

-Price and Longevity - you can buy scooters that will last your child for quite a few years.
-These are normally more expensive but will last a few years and you should be able to sell them if you decide to buy a different scooter.
-You may decide that getting a cheaper scooter that will last one or two years is a better decision.
+Price and Longevity - you can buy scooters that will last your child for years.
+These are normally more expensive but will last and you can sell them if you decide to buy a different scooter.
+You may decide that getting a cheaper scooter which will last one or two years is a better decision.
 If your child is likely to grow lots, move from a 3 wheel scooter to a 2 wheel scooter or perhaps grow a lot in the next few years, it may be worth getting a less expensive scooter and buying a new one in a couple of years time.